Authored by the expert who managed and guided the team behind the Australia Property Pack

 Buying real estate is a significant investment.
 Don't rely solely on your intuition.
 Gather the right information to make the best decision.

-7) Green spaces and parks will drive property demand in Sydney
+7) Green spaces and parks will increasingly influence property demand as they become more important to buyers

 In 2023 and 2024, green spaces and parks have become a top priority for property buyers.